 To teach English in a school in Portugal, you’ll generally need to have a BA degree and a TEFL certification.
-Most teaching contracts begin in September and end in late June, and some teachers also choose to teach at English language camps in the summer or take on private lessons.
-The main cities for teaching jobs are Lisbon, Porto, Coimbra and Braga, and there are more than 30 English language schools across the country.
+Most teaching contracts begin in September and end in late June.
+Some teachers also choose to teach at English language camps in the summer or take on private lessons.
+The main cities for teaching jobs are Lisbon, Porto, Coimbra, and Braga.
+There are more than 30 English language schools across the country.

 Embassies and foreign organisations